Values

 Line String

 The Line String is the fallback value type.
-When the value does not match any of the above types, the parser consumes all remaining characters on the line (up to the newline or EOF) as a single string token.
+When the value does not match any of the above types, the parser consumes all remaining characters on the line (after comment stripping, up to the newline or EOF) as a single string token.

 key value